The health benefits of dark chocolate include having more chocolate antioxidants than the lighter in color chocolates.

 To get the most chocolate antioxidants, purchase "raw" cacao powder, cacao nibs, or cacao beans.

-"Studies" indicate that dairy products (specifically) can block the absorption of all the great antioxidants in chocolate.
+"Studies" indicate that dairy can block the absorption of all the great antioxidants in chocolate.
 Other "studies" have shown that only 30% of chocolate's antioxidants get blocked by dairy.

 Is Chocolate Allowed On a Vegan Diet?

 Yes, this is a vegan food because it comes from the fruit of the cacao tree.